Save & Restore Your Tooth With A Root Canal

-It’s important to keep your mouth clean after a root canal procedure at our Redmond office to reduce your risk of reinfection.
+It’s important to keep your mouth clean after a root canal procedure to reduce your risk of reinfection.
 Brush and floss like normal but be extra careful around the site of the root canal.
 You should be extra gentle around this tooth and avoid chewing with it.
 Try to chew on the other side of your mouth.

 Can I Smoke After A Root Canal?

 You should not smoke while you are recovering from a root canal procedure.
 While smoking has many harmful effects on your health in general, you are particularly vulnerable after a root canal and smoking can negatively impact the healing process.